 - Schedule and Location: The preferred schedule and number of hours worked per week should be stated explicitly.
 If there is an option for flexibility, a statement to that effect could also be included.
 Describe whether the employee is expected to report to work in a specific location, or if telework is an option.
 Attendance can be considered an essential function when required to perform the job.
 Being clear about this requirement from the outset can help prevent difficult conversations in the future.

-It is important to note that to be effective, job descriptions must be provided to employees, reviewed and updated regularly.
+It is important to note that to be effective, job descriptions must be provided to employees and reviewed and updated regularly.